 Why aren’t all Fire Hydrants Red?

 The consistency of color coding is widely varied by localities and jurisdictional preferences.
-It is also governed by many national agencies like American Water Works Association (AWWA), Occupation Safety, Health Administration (OSHA), National Fire Protection Association (NFPA) and the International Codes council (ICC) to name a few.
+It is also governed by many national agencies like American Water Works Association (AWWA), Occupational Safety, Health Administration (OSHA), National Fire Protection Association (NFPA) and the International Codes Council (ICC) to name a few.
 Typically, there are three types of fire hydrants, public, private and yard.

 Those hydrants supplied by public mains and water supplies are referred to as public fire hydrants.
 These fire hydrants are classified by their rated flow as outlined in NFPA 291 Recommended Practice for Fire Flow Testing and Marking of Hydrants.
 The bonnet or top and the caps should be painted with capacity indicating colors designating class and flow.

 Class AA – Light – Blue Rated capacity >1500 gpm

 Class A – Green – Rated capacity 1000-1499 gpm